 Many businesses strive to reach and influence millennials, the demographically dominant generation born between the late 1970s and the mid-to-late 1990s.
-Charlie Grinnell, Head of Social Media at Aritzia and former Global Social Media Manager at Red Bull, counsels against relying on traditional content and delivery methods to capture these consumers.
+Charlie Grinnell, Head of Social Media at Aritzia and former Global Social Media Manager, Sports at Red Bull/Red Bull Media House, counsels against relying on traditional content and delivery methods to capture these consumers.
 Meeting their expectations depends on leveraging digital and social media.

-In a recent global conference call hosted by YPO’s Digital Marketing and Media Network and YNG+, Grinnell shares five key lessons he has learned about how businesses can capture the attention of millennials.
+In a recent global conference call hosted by YPO’s Digital Marketing and Media Network and YNG+, Grinnell shared key lessons he has learned about how businesses can capture the attention of millennials.

 The right culture